 - “Switch over to HDMI 3.”

 - “Switch off after this episode of Friends.”

-Why we picked the 65-inch Vizio P-Series Quantum 4K TV:
+Why we picked the 65-inch Hisense H9G Quantum HDR TV:

 Who it’s for: Dedicated gamers who are looking to breathe fresh life into their gaming station.